 Does your venue have...?

-Space for your ceremony, if you want the venue for both your ceremony and reception
+Space for your ceremony, if you want to use the venue for both your ceremony and reception?

-A separate children’s room for childcare if you’re having an adults-only wedding and providing a babysitter
+A separate room for childcare if you’re having an adults-only wedding and providing a babysitter?

 What’s your outdoor space like?

 Why you want to know: If you’re set on an outdoor party, make sure there’s enough room that will comfortably fit guests, pros and rentals for the ceremony, cocktail hour, reception and areas you like for photos.

 Why you want to know: This question is twofold: You want to know if the venue has enough outlets and power for every pro requiring electricity, and you also want to get an idea of the lighting.
 Is it extremely fluorescent or dim?
 Are they able to project the uplighting hue you want onto the dance floor?
 These are all important things to know—especially for evening receptions.

 Why you want to know: Besides the actual ceremony and reception, you’ll want to know the exact time your pros can arrive to start setting up (they usually need at least two hours, if not more) and what time they need to be out by so they know when to start breaking down.
 You don’t want to be charged extra if the venue has to keep the lights on for 30 more minutes.

 What are the logistics for pros and rentals?